 Alternatives to Lender Credits

-- Negotiate with the seller: Ask the seller to either pay part of the closing costs or accept a slightly lower price on the home.
-Either option frees up some of your money at closing.
-(FYI: This could be a difficult ask in a seller’s market.)
+- Negotiate with the seller: Ask the seller to either pay for part of the closing costs or accept a slightly lower price on the home.
+Either option will free up some of your money at closing.
+However, this could be a difficult ask in a seller’s market.

-- Apply for closing cost assistance: Apply for programs that help cover closing costs.
+- Apply for closing cost assistance: Try to apply for programs that help cover closing costs.
 First-time home buyers may find several available programs.
 Talk to your mortgage broker about grants and assistance programs in your area.

-- Ask a family member for a gift: A relative can gift you money for closing costs (and potentially earn a tax break on the gift).
-Make sure to document the gift with a gift letter from the gift giver, showing where the money came from and that it is a gift.
+- Ask a family member for a gift: A relative can gift you money for closing costs – and potentially earn a tax break on the gift.
+Make sure to document the gift with a gift letter from the gift giver, showing where the money came from and that it’s a gift.
 Talk to your real estate agent or mortgage lender to learn more about using gift money.

 - Bulk up your savings: Put off buying a house for a few months or a few years, so you can increase your savings and have more money to cover closing costs.

 Lender credits can’t exceed closing costs, usually 3% – 6% of the loan amount.

 Lender credits allow the borrower to save the cash they would have spent on closing.
 This might let them purchase a home faster, or it might allow them to put cash toward repairs they otherwise may not have been able to afford, like a roof replacement.

 It’s too late after you close on the loan.
 The reason is because the lender credit will change what you owe in closing costs and alter the loan terms.
 If you ever want to refinance, lender credits would be something you could negotiate at that time.